wazuh/wazuh-documentation/source/user-manual/wazuh-indexer/wazuh-indexer-indices.rst

 -  :ref:`wazuh‑archives-* <wazuh_archives_indices>`: This is the index pattern for all events sent to the Wazuh server.
 -  :ref:`wazuh‑monitoring-* <wazuh_monitoring_indices>`: This is the index pattern for the status of the Wazuh agents.
 -  :ref:`wazuh‑statistics-* <wazuh_statistics_indices>`: This is the index pattern for statistical information of the Wazuh server.
--  :ref:`wazuh-states-vulnerabilities-* <>`: - This is the index pattern for information about vulnerabilities detected in the endpoints being monitored.
+-  :ref:`wazuh-states-vulnerabilities-* <wazuh_states_vulnerabilities_indices>`: - This is the index pattern for information about vulnerabilities detected in the endpoints being monitored.

 To further customize the index pattern for alerts, you can create a custom index pattern.